Alexboiboi/Jupyter-Book-2-plotly-optimized-rendering/non_optimized.md

   name: python3
 ---

-# Multiple Plotly Plots - Performance Test
+# Multiple Plotly Plots - HTML Rendering

-This page tests how Jupyter Book handles many Plotly plots with the static PNG fallback approach.
+This page tests how Jupyter Book handles many Plotly plots with normal HTML rendering.

+## Performance Notes

+With normal HTML rendering and many plots (compared to PNG fallback):

+- **Build Process**: Slower - Full interactive HTML is generated during build
+- **Rendering**: Faster - All plots are immediately interactive
+- Full Plotly interactivity available from page load
+- Higher initial page load time and memory usage
+- All plots render interactively simultaneously
+- Scroll through the page to test performance!

+**Note**: Compare with the PNG fallback version for faster build times at the cost of slower interactive rendering.

 ## Setup